HackPartners/darwinrest/README.md

 ## Roadmap

 Currently the project is in early alpha phase.
 We are waiting for greater support in order to develop this project further.
 Our future roadmap includes:
-* Exposing a REST interface for all SOAP endpoints
+* Design and expose a REST interface for 'next' and 'fastest' SOAP endpoints
-* Exposing a REST interface for extra functionality
+* Adding tests to all endpoints
-* Adding status of OpenLDWS API through REST
+* Adding continuous integration with TravisCI, or similar framework
-* Exposing a WebSockets interface for Darwin PUSH data
+* Exploring other datasets that could enhance Darwin (geolocation, etc)
-* Exploring possibility of adding REST interface to data from Darwin PUSH
+* Exploring other Darwin endpoints, such as Darwin push and see how it can be enhanced

 ## License